 Drop the Sales Voice

 Talk to prospects the way you'd talk to a neighbor who asked for help understanding their options.
-Be warm, be knowledgeable, be helpful—but be natural.
+Be warm, be knowledgeable, be helpful, and above all be natural.

 People buy from people they trust.
 Trust is built through genuine connection, not sales techniques.
 When prospects feel that you truly understand their situation and have their best interests at heart, the sale becomes a natural conclusion rather than something you have to push for.